-Words are important, and how we use them to describe a child’s plight while at the same time avoiding a damaging label is something physicians, psychologists, and families face on a daily basis.
-This issue came to a head over the past few years as the American Psychiatric Association (APA) developed the fifth edition of its Diagnostic and Statistical Manual (DSM 5).
-The purpose of this manual is to bring consensus to diagnostic criteria and to establish common language that can be used in defining – and coding – behavioral health conditions that affect children and adults.
+Words are important, and how we use them to describe a child’s plight while at the same time, avoiding a damaging label is something physicians, psychologists, and families face on a daily basis.
+This issue came to a head over the past few years as the American Psychiatric Association (APA) developed the fifth edition of its Diagnostic and Statistical Manual (DSM-5).
+The purpose of this manual is to bring consensus to diagnostic criteria and to establish a common language that can be used in defining—and coding—behavioral health conditions that affect children and adults.

-The federal government’s Interagency Coordinating Committee on FASD (ICCFASD – sorry, another acronym!) has worked hard through its various subcommittees over the past eight years to try to come to terms with diagnostic criteria.
-These efforts have culminated in generally accepted diagnostic criteria for FAS and fairly good consensus as to the diagnostic criteria for children who have been exposed prenatally to alcohol but who do not meet full criteria for a diagnosis of FAS.
-New terminology was developed for this second group – Neurodevelopmental Disorder-Prenatal Alcohol Exposure (ND-PAE).
+The Federal Government’s Interagency Coordinating Committee on FASD (ICCFASD—sorry, another acronym!) has worked hard through its various subcommittees over the past eight years to try to come to terms with diagnostic criteria.
+These efforts have culminated in generally accepted diagnostic criteria for FAS and a fairly good consensus as to the diagnostic criteria for children who have been exposed prenatally to alcohol, but who do not meet the full criteria for a diagnosis of FAS.
+New terminology was developed for this second group—Neurodevelopmental Disorder-Prenatal Alcohol Exposure (ND-PAE).